Rushbury: Church

 The founding date of the church is unknown, but was most likely built around Saxon times and the name St Peter was known by around 1740.
 Between 1548 and 1792 the church belonged to the lord of Rushbury manor.
 A rectory was built around 1260.

 It is known that in 1716 there were two Sunday services, one with a sermon and communion six times a year.
 In the mid 18th century, sacrament offerings (charity money) were given to the poor.

 In the 1800s, the rector of Rushbury received £40 a year in half of grain and corn tithes from Gretton, Gilberries, Wall under Haywood and other parts of Rushbury township.

 The church was restored in 1855-1856 by William Hill of Smethcott with the costs being met by subscriptions and grants from the Hereford Diocesan Church Building Society.
 The registers begin in 1538, but there are several gaps in the 16th and 17th centuries.

 The church clock, on the west side of the tower, was placed in 1921 in memory of parish men who died serving in World War I, replacing an older clock of 1789.
 Inside the church is a wall tablet listing these men, and another to the apparent only local man to die in the Second World War, Stanley Thomas Hughes.
 The churchyard contains a Commonwealth war grave of a Machine Gun Corps soldier of World War I.

-Also buried in the churchyard is Robert Hart (horticulturist) (1913-2000), pioneer of forest gardening.
+Also buried in the churchyard is Robert Hart, pioneer of forest gardening.

 The church was made a grade II listed building on 12 November 1954.